-- a Whistleblower Protection Officer; a) - a director, secretary or senior manager of the Company (for example, the immediate senior manager of the Whistleblower) or any member of the Group; and - c) an auditor, or a member of the audit team conducting the audit, of the Company or any member of the Group; and
+- (a) a Whistleblower Protection Officer: - (b) a director, secretary or senior manager of the Company (for example, the immediate senior manager of the Whistleblower) or any member of the Group; and - an auditor, or a member of the audit team conducting the audit, of the Company or any (c) member of the Group; and

-- in the case of Disclosable Corporate Matters only: - an actuary of the Company or any member of the Group; and - any Eligible Corporate Recipient; ii. - in the case of Disclosable Tax Matters only: e) - the Commissioner of Taxation; and - ii. any Eligible Tax Recipient: - f) a Legal Practitioner, but only to the extent the disclosure was made to that legal practitioner for the purpose of obtaining legal advice or legal representation in respect of the application of the whistleblower regime under the Corporations Act to the Protected Disclosure; and - in the case of an Emergency Disclosure or Public Interest Disclosure only, a Journalist or a Parliamentary Member.
+- in the case of Disclosable Corporate Matters only: - i. an actuary of the Company or any member of the Group; and - ii. any Eligible Corporate Recipient; - in the case of Disclosable Tax Matters only: (e) - the Commissioner of Taxation; and i. - ii. any Eligible Tax Recipient; - a Legal Practitioner, but only to the extent the disclosure was made to that legal practitioner for the purpose of obtaining legal advice or legal representation in respect of the application of the whistleblower regime under the Corporations Act to the Protected Disclosure: and - (g) in the case of an Emergency Disclosure or Public Interest Disclosure only, a Journalist or a Parliamentary Member.